RunestoneInteractive/httlads/_sources/WorldFacts/cs1_scrape_cia.rst

 the year 2017.
 The nice thing about this is that you can unzip the file on your local computer but still use ``requests``.

+Download the 2017 zip file from <https://www.cia.gov/library/publications/download/>`_ and then extract (unzip) the files, so you can see all of them in a folder.

 The challenge of this project is that each variable is on its own page.
 So, we are going to have to combine many pages into a single coherent data frame.
 Then, when we have gathered all of the columns, we can pull them together into one nice data frame and we'll learn how to save that to a CSV file.

 Again, think generally.
-If you design a good function for finding and scraping one piece of information, make it work for all pieces of information, and in the end you will have a minimal amount of code that does a LOT of work.
+If you design a good function for finding and scraping one piece of information, try to make it work for all pieces of information, and in the end you will have a minimal amount of code that does a LOT of work.

 Let's take a look at the file structure of the downloaded data from 2017.